 Storage and Reheating Instructions

-I highly recommend gently warming individual slices of apple pie before serving.
-Place a slice of the pie onto a heat-safe plate and microwave for 20-30 seconds before serving.
+- Reheat: I highly recommend gently warming individual slices of apple pie before serving, as nothing compares to a slice of warm Dutch apple pie.
+To warm a slice of pie, place it onto a heat-safe plate and microwave for 20-30 seconds, until just warmed through.

 More Apple Recipes